bdaiinstitute/spatialmath-python/docs/source/intro.rst

 Another option would be to create a `numpy` array of these objects, the upside being it could be a multi-dimensional array.
 The downside is that again the array is not guaranteed to be homogeneous.

-The approach adopted here is to give these classes _list superpowers_ so that a single `SE3` object can contain a list of SE(3) poses.
+The approach adopted here is to give these classes list *super powers* so that a single `SE3` object can contain a list of SE(3) poses.
 The pose objects are a list subclass so we can index it or slice it as we would a list, but the result each time belongs to the class it was sliced from.
 Here's a simple example of SE(3) but applicable to all the classes